 - Rapidly developing countries are faced with understanding the life cycle costs of their infrastructure.
 More mature economies are trying to ﬁnd ways of extending the life of their infrastructure and also meet major global challenges like climate change

-Asset Management can be defined as systematic and coordinated activities and practices through which an organization optimally and sustainably manages its assets and asset systems, their associated performance, risks and expenditures over their life cycles for the purpose of achieving its organizational strategic plan.
+Asset Management can be defined as systematic and coordinated activities and practices through which an organization optimally and sustainably manages its assets and asset systems, their associated performance, risks, and expenditures over its life cycles for the purpose of achieving its organizational strategic plan.

 - Inventory (do you know what assets you have & where they are?)